Volunteer Through Center for Community, Service, and Justice

 Volunteer in Hospitals and Community Health Centers

 Baltimore is the home of over 20 major hospitals, numerous dental and health clinics, and a wide range of community health centers.
-Loyola students are currently volunteering, interning, and doing research in more than half of the area’s hospitals, including these:
+Loyola students are currently volunteering, interning, and doing research in more than half of the area’s hospitals, including those listed below with links to each hospital's volunteer page:

 Consider Global Health Volunteering